lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-pretraining/bert-dataset.md

             all_mlm_weights, all_mlm_labels, nsp_labels)
 ```

-Putting the helper functions for
-generating training examples of the two pretraining tasks,
-and the helper function for padding inputs together,
-we customize the following `_WikiTextDataset` class as the WikiText-2 dataset for pretraining BERT.
-By implementing the `__getitem__ `function,
-we can arbitrarily access the pretraining (masked language modeling and next sentence prediction) examples
-generated from a pair of sentences from the WikiText-2 corpus.

-The original BERT model uses WordPiece embeddings whose vocabulary size is 30,000 :cite:`Wu.Schuster.Chen.ea.2016`.
-The tokenization method of WordPiece is a slight modification of
-the original byte pair encoding algorithm in :numref:`subsec_Byte_Pair_Encoding`.
-For simplicity, we use the `d2l.tokenize` function for tokenization.
-Infrequent tokens that appear less than five times are filtered out.

 Colocando as funções auxiliares para
 gerar exemplos de treinamento das duas tarefas de pré-treinamento,
 e a função auxiliar para preencher as entradas juntas,